Question: Does our school/team have to pay or join the National Science Olympiad Organization in addition to Indiana Science Olympiad?

 Question: May a 9th grade student compete in both the B Division and C Division, since B is 6-9th grade and C is 9-12th grade?

 Answer: No, a student may not be on two rosters.
-Ninth grade students can participate in either division but must choose which one.
+Ninth grade students can participate in either division but must choose one or the other.

 Question: Why aren’t the schedules for regional, state and national tournaments all the same?
 It is very difficult to reorganize our team at every level of competition.
 Why aren’t all competitions required to be consistent?